Application Procedures

 • Please do not make this an intellectual autobiography; the statement of intent is, instead, more like a research proposal.
 While some biographical background information may be relevant, the statement should primarily be used to indicate in detail your intended topic or area of graduate study, why such a topic is important to study, as well as theories, methods and experiences you will bring to bear on the project.

-• The statement must be no more than 500 words or 2 pages double-spaced.
+• The statement must be no more than 500 words.
 If you are applying as a Direct Entry PhD make it clear to us in your statement that you wish to be considered initially for the PhD program.
 Submit the statement through the online application by following the “submit” link on the document status page.

-3. Upload a writing sample (in Word or PDF format) of no more than30 pages of your written work.
+7. Upload a writing Sample (in Word or PDF format) of no more than 30 pages of your written work.

 • It may be an essay submitted for a course, a portion of an MA (or undergraduate) thesis (but not the whole thing), or an analytical policy document (written only by you).
 Where possible, PhD applicants should submit a writing sample on a topic closely related to the research project proposed.
 Submit the sample through the online application by following the “submit” link on the document status page.